 The poverty premium, the extra costs people on low incomes and in poverty pay for essential products and services, is having a huge impact on local economies and people’s pockets:

-- One in eight households in Britain experience at least one type of poverty premium.
+- A quarter of British households (24%) are estimated to experience at least one type of poverty premium.

 - On average the poverty premium costs £430 per year for a low-income household.